antoniosdougalis/Parkinson-s-Project/README.md

 -Multi-Head Attention-Transformer Architecture for EEG Feature classification for feature Ablations Studies

 2. projParkin_myReducedInterpretationMatrices_TransformerUtil.py
--Main Multi-Head Attention-Transformer Architecture for EEG Feature classification for Channel IMportance and Attention Map Studies
+-Main Multi-Head Attention-Transformer Architecture for EEG Feature classification for weighted Channel Importance, Embedding Matrices and Attention Map Studies

 3. projParkin_Subj_DL_Main_Github.py
 -Main Script for the implementation of the Transformer Deep Learning classification on EEG Features using a Leave-One-Subject-Out (LOSO) procedure.